 If you do not return to class by the scheduled date and later choose to return to the University, you will need to return to the current version of the program.
 You are not eligible for financial aid while on leave.
 Please note that your lender entitles you to a 6-month grace period before entering repayment on your student loans.
 If you have already exhausted your student loan grace period, you will enter loan repayment immediately.

 Leave of Absence—Short Term

-If you are enrolled in only ExcelTrack competency modules in a term, have completed them, and due to extenuating circumstances must suspend your studies for the remainder of the term, you may apply for a short-term leave of absence.
+If you are enrolled in an ExcelTrack program, are registered in only module courses in a term, have completed all of the term's module courses, and due to extenuating circumstances must suspend your studies for the remainder of the term, you may apply for a short-term leave of absence.
 This short-term leave will enable you to return at the beginning of the next available term.
 Only one short-term leave is permitted in any 12-month period and may not exceed 100 calendar days.